 University House: the place at the top of campus that hosts an array of meetings, a surprisingly good latte spot and… a Learning Grid.
 Not one, but two of them!
 Being a hive of activity during the day, this is a great spot to multi-task while on campus, seeing people at the same time as slotting in time to get some work done.
 Oh yes, you read right- you’re allowed to talk in this library space! …By Lillie Almond

 Where is it?
 At the top of campus, en route to Milburn House.
 If you are walking up from the direction of the main campus area (the Library etc), University House is situated at the end of the footpath that joins University Road.
-Walk into University House (don’t forget your card!) and you can’t miss it… Learning Grid on the left-hand side, and Learning Grid 2 entrance is in the dining area of the cafe.
+Walk into University House (don’t forget your card!) and you will see Learning Grid 1 on the left-hand side, and Learning Grid 2 entrance is in the dining area of the cafe.

-Other important tit-bits?
-Your student card is essential for entry here, so make sure you have it with you.
-You’re allowed to talk, and to use your phone, because this is a group learning space.
+Since all Learning Grids are collaborative spaces, it’s fine to chat to other students and work in a group.
 This doesn’t mean that you are allowed to be disrespectfully loud, or to watch television programs or use gaming content on the computers though: the facilities are provided for study, not streaming.

-This learning grid has numbered guides to all sorts of biological anatomical treats.
-It also contains an iMac, Smartboard, Panaboard, document visualiser, plasma screens and reference books.
 Basically, the place has everything you need, so you might end up wanting to live there.
-The problem with this, is the fact that you’re not allowed.
+The problem with this is the fact that you’re not allowed to.
 The rules specify, NO sleeping is allowed in the Learning Grid, nor any hot food or take out!
 So maybe find another location for those non-work related activities…

 The Bookable Rooms

 Both of these rooms are located in Learning Grid 2, and 2 can accommodate up to 12 students.
 You’ll also find a presentation screen with audio units, to which you can connect your own device.